department-of-veterans-affairs/vets-api-clients/samples/oauth_rails_vethealth/README.md

 After successfully logging in to the OAuth server it will open the the designated callback page in your app.
 Typically this endpoint would set up a session and redirect to the main functionality of your app.
 In this app, instead of redirecting, the callback information is all shown and explained.
 The code for the `session_controller#callback` action is more complex to support all the information it can display as well as storing callack information in the session to support refreshing this page.
 (The [sample app for veteran verification](https://github.com/department-of-veterans-affairs/vets-api-clients/tree/master/samples/oauth_rails_vetverification) has a callback designed more like a practical app would.)

 Once the callback page shows a new session, you can follow the link to explore the Health API.
 Click on any of the links to have the `auth_token` used to request data for the logged in user from the given API endpoints.
 The raw json returned will be shown.

+## TODO update this doc to discuss search and links